Macintoshxz/Stock-Price-Predictor/README.md

 # Stock-Price-Predictor
-This App predicts stock prices for the future based on the previous inputs.
+This App predicts Apple stock prices for the future based on the previous inputs from over the months.
 Although it seems fictitious to predict, it is quite accurate given the context.